PatzEdi/ml_stat_linear_regression/README.md

 Immediately, we can see that the results are very close between the statistical linear regression model and the machine learning model.

+We can also gather the point-slope form of both our statistical linear regression model and the machine learning model.

 Of course, the results will vary based on epochs, learning rate, and other hyperparameters, even those that affect the synthetic data generated.

 During inference, the results are plotted using matplotlib and displayed.
 As an example with the seed set to 42: